tadjh/chatjack/README.md

 ## Quality of life

+- TODO Add Jack Queen and King portraits to cards
 - TODO Rename SearchProvider to RendererOptions or something to indicate what it actually does
 - TODO Add !stop command
 - TODO Bust lower opacity